pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

 		- In a broad strokes, ChatGPT is the output of instruction fine-tuning GPT-3.5+ over training examples that were in format of completing conversational dialog pairs (ChatGPT also involves another layer of fine-tuning where the model output is aligned to human preferences using RLHF)
-        - T5 was the result of taking the good old transformer architecture, pretraining it with a de-noising objective on unstructured text corpus, and then finally fine-tuning it on different tasks datasets that were converted into a format of text-to-text generation tasks with a task specific prefix.
-More recently, FLAN-T5 was released as a more powerful LLM after applying the instruction-tuning process to T5 at scale.
+        - The T5 model was the result of taking the good old transformer architecture, pretraining it with a de-noising objective on unstructured text corpus, and then finally fine-tuning it on different tasks datasets that were converted into a format of text-to-text generation tasks with a task specific prefix [4].
+More recently, FLAN-T5 was released as a more powerful LLM after applying the instruction-tuning process to T5 at scale [18].
-        - Github CoPilot and OpenAI Codex utilise GPT-3 models that were continued to be trained on code repositories and then fine-tuned on language-to-code mapped datasets.
+        - Github CoPilot and OpenAI Codex utilise GPT-3 model variants that continued pretraining on code repositories and which were then fine-tuned on language-to-code mapped datasets.
     - **(Optional) Stage 3 - Reinforcement Learning from Human Feedback (RLHF)** Align models to human preferences using RLHF.
-Ths involves another round of fine-tuning the models from step 2 with human feedback on preferred responses amongst multiple valid generated outputs.
+Ths involves another round of fine-tuning LLMs from step 2 with human feedback on preferred responses amongst multiple valid generated outputs.
 Such alignment is usually performed to tune the model to learn more abstract human notions such as safety, honesty, harmlessness, etc. A helpful overview is presented in [Chip Huyen's RLHF blogpost](https://huyenchip.com/2023/05/02/rlhf.html)[10].
-* Want to further fine-tune an LLM to your own downstream use-case with instruction-tuning, other PEFT approaches, or even RLHF?
+* Want to further fine-tune an already tuned FM to your own downstream use-case with instruction-tuning, other PEFT approaches, or even RLHF?
 Well, you guessed correctly: prompt-response pairs are the labeled input-output data pairs you need to for your training routine again.

 <h3 id="3-takeaway-remarks"> Prompt engineering vs fine-tuning </h3>